dwilanang/dl-go-skeleton/README.md

 - Use `goose` for database migrations.
 - Run tests with `go test ./...`
 - Update Swagger docs with `swag init` (if using swaggo).
+- Clean architecture: business logic is separated by domain in `internal/`.
+- Dependency injection is managed via the registry pattern.

 ---

 ## 📄 License

 MIT License.
 See [LICENSE](LICENSE) for details.

+---

+**Contributions, bug reports, and suggestions are welcome!**